Friz Freleng: DePatie–Freleng Enterprises

-Warner Bros.
-Cartoons was closed in 1963, leading Freleng to take a job at Hanna-Barbera Productions as story supervisor on their first feature, Hey There, It's Yogi Bear!
-Freleng rented the same space from Warners to create cartoons with his now-former boss, producer David H. DePatie (the final producer hired by Warner Bros. to oversee the cartoon division), forming DePatie–Freleng Enterprises.
-When Warner decided to reopen their cartoon studio in 1964, due to Freleng asking them if he can rent the studio, eventually settling for $500, they did so in name only; DePatie–Freleng produced the cartoons into 1966.
+Before Warner Bros.
+Cartoons shut down in 1963, Freleng left the studio to take a job at Hanna-Barbera Productions as story supervisor on their first feature, Hey There, It's Yogi Bear! in November 1962.
+Freleng rented the same space from WB to create cartoons with his now-former boss, producer David H. DePatie (the final producer hired by WB to oversee the cartoon division), forming DePatie–Freleng Enterprises.
+When WB decided to reopen their cartoon studio in 1964, due to Freleng asking them if he can rent the studio, eventually settling for $500, they did so in name only; DePatie–Freleng produced the cartoons into 1966.

-The DePatie–Freleng studio's signature achievement was The Pink Panther.
-DePatie–Freleng was commissioned to create the opening titles for the feature film The Pink Panther (1963), for which layout artist and director Hawley Pratt and Freleng created a suave, cool cat character.
+The DePatie–Freleng studio's signature achievement was the Pink Panther.
+DePatie–Freleng was commissioned to create the opening titles for the feature film The Pink Panther (1963), for which layout artist and director Hawley Pratt and Freleng created a suave, cool-cat character.
 The Pink Panther cartoon character became so popular that United Artists, distributors of The Pink Panther, had Freleng produce a short cartoon starring the character, The Pink Phink (1964).

 After The Pink Phink won the 1965 Academy Award for Best Short Subject (Cartoons), Freleng and DePatie responded by producing a whole series of Pink Panther cartoons.
-Other original cartoon series, among them The Inspector, The Ant and the Aardvark, Tijuana Toads, The Dogfather, Roland and Rattfink and Crazylegs Crane, soon followed.
-In 1969, The Pink Panther Show, a Saturday morning anthology program featuring DePatie–Freleng cartoons, debuted on NBC.
-The Pink Panther and the other original DePatie–Freleng series would remain in production through 1980, with new cartoons produced for simultaneous Saturday morning broadcast and United Artists theatrical release.
+Other original cartoon series, among them The Inspector, The Ant and the Aardvark, Tijuana Toads, The Dogfather, Roland and Rattfink, and Crazylegs Crane, soon followed.
+In 1969, The Pink Panther Show, a Saturday-morning anthology program featuring DePatie–Freleng cartoons, debuted on NBC.
+The Pink Panther and the other original DePatie–Freleng series remained in production through 1980, with new cartoons produced for simultaneous Saturday-morning broadcast and United Artists theatrical release.

-Layout artist Hawley Pratt, who worked at DePatie–Freleng during the time, is credited with the creation of Frito-Lay's Chester Cheetah, on the Food Network show "Deep Fried Treats Unwrapped", though some sources say it was DDB Worldwide, while others credit Brad Morgan.
+Layout artist Hawley Pratt, who worked at DePatie–Freleng during the time, is credited with the creation of Frito-Lay's Chester Cheetah, on the Food Network show Deep Fried Treats Unwrapped, though some sources say it was DDB Worldwide, while others credit Brad Morgan.
 The studio is also known for creating the color opening title sequence for the I Dream of Jeannie television series.
 DePatie–Freleng also contributed special effects to the original version of Star Wars (1977), particularly the animation of the lightsaber blades, which was done by Korean animator Nelson Shin.

 By 1967, DePatie and Freleng had moved their operations to the San Fernando Valley.
 Their studio was located on Hayvenhurst Avenue in Van Nuys.
-One of their projects, titled Goldilocks, featured Bing Crosby and his family, and had songs by the Sherman Brothers.
+One of their projects, titled Goldilocks, featured Bing Crosby and his family and had songs by the Sherman Brothers.
 At their new facilities, they continued to produce new cartoons until 1980, when they sold DePatie–Freleng to Marvel Comics, which renamed it Marvel Productions.